John-Abbott-College/6P3-Notes/wk1/intro-python.md

 ### range() -> for loop

 Python does not have a "traditional" for loop.
-Instead, it used the `for in` combined with the `range()` function.
+Instead, it uses the `for in` combined with the `range()` function.

 The `range()` function returns an iterable arithmetic progression (a sequence of numbers).